 Note: I am still working on our 2017 tax return.
 When I complete it, I'll edit this blog post to show the actual tax savings attributed to the "Overlooked Deductions."
 You can see our tax savings from 2016 here.

 I am addressing individuals who file their board game publishing business taxes on Schedule C with their personal tax return.
-I will start with some of the most valuable deductions I believe are often overlooked (in order of the largest tax savings for me in 2016) and then move on to specific line details.
+I will start with some of the most valuable deductions I believe are often overlooked (in order of the largest tax savings for us in 2016) and then move on to specific line details.

-Overlooked Deductions - Board Game Taxes
+What's New - Board Game Taxes

 When driving anywhere for the purposes of business, you can count the mileage driven as a business deduction.
 This can save you a lot of money on your taxes compared to just deducting your gas receipts (you can only deduct one or the other).
 However, many people find it overwhelming to record your business mileage accurately and easily (due to IRS rules) and settle for just claiming gas costs.

 Hopefully I can help make this process much simpler.
 I created a Mileage Log that satisfies all IRS rules and is pretty easy to use.
 I have now used it for 2 tax years and am ready to share it with others.
 Feel free to share with others and ask any questions.